Baby formula shortage fueling spike in milk bank interest

 This is a carousel.
 Use Next and Previous buttons to navigate

-2 of8 Ashley Maddox feeds her 5-month-old son, Cole, with formula she bought through a Facebook group of mothers in need Thursday, May 12, 2022, in Imperial Beach, Calif.
+8 of24 Ashley Maddox feeds her 5-month-old son, Cole, with formula she bought through a Facebook group of mothers in need Thursday, May 12, 2022, in Imperial Beach, Calif.
 "I connected with a gal in my group and she had seven cans of the formula I need that were just sitting in her house that her baby didn't need anymore," she said.
 "So I drove out, it was about a 20-minute drive and picked it up and paid her.
 It was a miracle."
-Gregory Bull/AP Show More Show Less 3 of8
+Gregory Bull/AP Show More Show Less 9 of24

-5 of8 Ashley Maddox feeds her 5-month-old son, Cole, with formula she bought through a Facebook group of mothers in need Thursday, May 12, 2022, in Imperial Beach, Calif.
+11 of24 Ashley Maddox feeds her 5-month-old son, Cole, with formula she bought through a Facebook group of mothers in need Thursday, May 12, 2022, in Imperial Beach, Calif.
 "I connected with a gal in my group and she had seven cans of the formula I need that were just sitting in her house that her baby didn't need anymore," she said.
 "So I drove out, it was about a 20-minute drive and picked it up and paid her.
 It was a miracle."
-Gregory Bull/AP Show More Show Less 6 of8
+Gregory Bull/AP Show More Show Less 12 of24

 The U.S. baby formula shortage has sparked a surge of interest at milk banks around the U.S. with some mothers offering to donate breast milk and desperate parents calling to see if it’s a solution to keep their babies fed.